3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 To target the trapezius muscle, pull toward the chest; alternately, to focus on the lats, pull toward the stomach.

-Are Smith Machine Back Workouts Better Than Barbell Back Workouts?
+What Are the Differences Between Smith Machine and Barbell Back Workouts?

 As mentioned above, there are advantages and disadvantages to using a Smith machine over a free weight barbell.
 However, using a Smith machine can better grow specific muscles on the back due to the higher weights capable because of the stabilization support.

-What Muscles Does a Smith Machine Row Exercise Target?
+What Muscles Does a Row Exercise in Smith Machine Target?

-A smith machine row targets the lats and biceps primarily, but the rear delts (posterior delts), rhomboids, traps and supporting muscles will be hit as well.
+A smith machine exercise primarily targets the lats and biceps, but it also engages the rear delts, rhomboids, traps, and other supporting muscles.
 Note, lifters can also flare the elbow out rather than pulling the arm directly to the side in order to work the lats less, and hit more muscles in the mid-back — including the rear delts.

 References